Dying Matters Awareness Week

 - People nearing end of life, their loved ones and carers are given personalised support and guidance.

-For more information about the fund or to discuss how we could work together, contact endoflifecare@socialfinance.org.uk.
+For more information about our work, contact systeminvestments@macmillan.org.uk.

-We are investing in palliative and end of life care leadership roles.
+We have invested in 23 palliative and end of life care leadership roles across the UK.

 We're widening our support to Macmillan professionals.